 I earned my PhD from the Department of Geosciences in the Warner College of Natural Resources as a National Science Foundation IGERT Fellow in the Integrated Water Atmosphere Ecosystem Education and Research Program at Colorado State University with specialization in interdisciplinary research and linkages between fluvial geomorphology, catchment hydrology, riparian and aquatic ecology, and carbon dynamics.

 As an undergraduate in the Dept. of Geosciences at Boise State University, I was inspired in geomorphology and hydrology by enthusiastic professors, including Jen Pierce and Shawn Benner.
 I completed a B.S. at Boise State University in Geosciences – Hydrology with a strong background in geology.
-Fluvial geomorphology at CSU seemed a natural union between my interests.
-I earned a M.S. in Geosciences – Geomorphology and a PhD in Earth Sciences – Fluvial Geomorphology conducting research with Ellen Wohl in the Fluvial Geomorphology Lab at Colorado State.
+Fluvial geomorphology at Colorado State University (CSU) seemed a natural union between my interests.
+I earned a M.S. in Geosciences – Geomorphology and a PhD in Earth Sciences – Fluvial Geomorphology conducting research with Ellen Wohl in the Fluvial Geomorphology Lab at CSU.